thingsym/multi-device-switcher/readme.md

 ## Multi Device Switcher Command

-The Multi Device Switcher Command is command-line tool.
+The **Multi Device Switcher Command** is command-line tool.

-Add-on The Multi Device Switcher Command, when you activate the plugin "Multi Device Switcher".
+Add-on the Multi Device Switcher Command, when you activate the plugin "Multi Device Switcher".
 To use the Multi Device Switcher Command is WP-CLI required.

 ### NAME